 5. Elimination of Unemployment

-Central planning authority on behalf of government gives the boost to employment.
+Central planning authority on behalf of the government gives a boost to employment.

 It ensures that among all the factors of production, labour is the most important as it activates the other factors of production.